udayvir-singh/tangerine.nvim/README.md

 -> ":return [ 1 2 3 4 ]"
 ```
 ## Windows Api
-Provides way for user to interact with floating windows created by tangerine.
+Provides functions to interact with floating windows created by tangerine.

 This section describes function for `tangerine.api.win.{func}`